DH-Ng/TacEx/source/tacex_tasks/tacex_tasks/ball_rolling_tactile/docs/TaskDescription.md

 ## depth_map
 Inherits from the base env.
 Difference: uses depth map from camera, instead of height map.
 And the privileged data is omitted.
-Instead of having the current ball position as an observation, the inital ball position is used.
+Instead of having the current ball position as an observation, the initial ball position is used.

 - Actions (=5): Task space with relative IK Controller (dx, dy, dz, droll, dpitch)
     - dyaw is omitted, since the z rotation of the ee is irrelevant for our task (a fixed value is passed over during pre_physics step)